 Route Setting Manager, Team Coach - Employee since 2013

 Taylor got her start trad climbing in the Adirondack Mountains of Upstate NY.
 When she moved to Bozeman in 2011, she began bouldering and sport climbing and learned how to pull on plastic in the gym.
-Taylor loves to climb precarious technasty slab and is notorious for testing technical prowess with her routesetting.
+She loves to climb precarious technasty slab and anything involving body tension and is notorious for testing technical prowess and route-reading skills with her routesetting.
 Taylor loves that climbing presents both a mental and physical challenge and credits the sport with teaching her several lessons in trust, confidence, and risk management.
-On her rare days off from climbing, she can be found mountain biking, skiing, or curled up with a good book.
+On her rare days off from climbing, she can be found trail running, cooking, or curled up with a good book.

 Customer Specialist, Instructor - Employee since 2012